ember-community-russia/awesome-ember/README.md

 ### Forms

+- [ember-cli-crudities](https://ember-cli-crudities.readthedocs.io) - Form and editable list builder that works from json config which can be either statically or dynamically loaded.
 - [ember-form-for](https://github.com/martndemus/ember-form-for) - This Ember.js addon will give you an easy way to build good forms.

 ### Forum